6 Tips To Conquer Pet Odor in Your Home

 2. Clean the Floors

 Take a moment and think about all of the stuff that touches your floors.
 Dirty shoes, dropped food crumbs, sports gear, trash bags and, you guessed it, every inch of your pets.
 If they track in mud, sticks or even a surprise “present” for you, you want to make sure there are no traces left behind.
 Daily vacuuming helps to keep hair and loose dirt to a minimum for both carpets and hard surfaces, while a wet mop picks up heavier spots on wood or tile.
-Be sure to use an appropriate cleaner for every surface.
+Be sure to use an appropriate cleaner for every surface or even better, let a professional house cleaning service in Georgia from castle keepers website take care of it.
 Sprinkling baking soda on carpets once a week eliminates many common odors, and you can add essential oils for a nice fresh scent.
 Using a pet carpet cleaner every few months prevents odor-causing buildup from settling deep into carpets and padding.

 3. Open the Windows